8 things the Samsung Bixby smart speaker needs to leapfrog Apple HomePod

 1. Allow full access to as many streaming services as possible

 Apple's infamous walled garden approach means the HomePod only really works with Apple Music.
 While Spotify can be played from an iPhone connected via AirPlay, this approach isn't ideal.
-If Samsung gives full support to Spotify and other music streaming services — the way Sonos speakers work with dozens of others — this could give Samsung a winning edge.
+If Samsung fully supports Spotify and other music streaming services — the way Sonos speakers work with dozens of others — this could give Samsung a winning edge.

-2. Be OS agnostic — include iOS and Android support
+2. Be OS agnostic — including iOS and Android support

 Even worse for the HomePod is its inability to work with anything other than iOS devices.
-The speaker simply doesn't work with Android phones at all, whereas — of course — the Samsung speaker will.
+The speaker doesn't work with Android phones at all, whereas the Samsung speaker will.
 Samsung loves its own ecosystem — and this family of smart home products is larger than Apple's.
-But the company also lets its products play nice with others, another point against Apple.
+However, the company also lets its products play nice with others, which is another point against Apple.

 3. Offer greater and simpler smart home integration with SmartThings

-Apple has HomeKit and its Home iOS app, Samsung has SmartThings.
-And while neither have really captured the public's interest like Amazon Alexa and Google Home, they are worthy competitors when properly configured.
+Apple has HomeKit and its Home iOS app, and Samsung has SmartThings.
+And while neither has captured the public's interest like Amazon Alexa and Google Home, they are worthy competitors when properly configured.

-That said, while we feel Apple HomeKit is in need of a major update, and a more intuitive user interface, Samsung is about to launch an all-new SmartThings app with the Galaxy S9 smartphone.
+That said, while we feel Apple HomeKit needs a major update and a more intuitive user interface, Samsung is about to launch an all-new SmartThings app with the Galaxy S9 smartphone.
 This app will bring smart home device control to that phone, plus other Samsung devices like TVs and smart fridges.
 This ecosystem is the perfect home for a smart speaker.

 4. Bixby must do more than Siri out of the box — but that shouldn't be difficult